 Initial user flows were identified, social authentication platforms were vetted and exclusive 'daily deal' offerings were created to drive repeat visits.
 My efforts were quickly handed over to our tech team for vetting and our UX Lead (Tyesha Snow) who dived deep into the details and ultimately built out The Big Reboot experience.

-From there, I consulted with the Account and Legal teams on drafting the contest rules (and judging criteria) and then worked an internal developer (Jason Chaney) to build a custom software application to streamline the judging process with sliding scales, weighting various criteria and automatically surfacing the top contestants.
+From there, I consulted with the Account and Legal teams on drafting the contest rules (and judging criteria) and then worked an internal developer (Jason Chaney) to build a custom judging application to streamline the process complete with sliding scales, the 'weighting' of various criteria and automatically surfacing the top contestants.

 Final art for mobile and desktop experiences: